Géraldine Laurent

 Géraldine Laurent (born 18 January 1975) is a French jazz alto saxophonist.

 Laurent studied classical piano at the Niort conservatoire before changing to alto saxophone at the age of 12.
 She has been a member of the Christophe Joneau quartet.
-In parallel with her main trio with Yoni Zelnik and Laurent Bataille, she also had a trio with Hélène Labarrière et Éric Groleau, concentrating more on free improvisation.
-She prefers to play jazz standards to original compositions, and cites John Coltrane, Wayne Shorter, Sonny Rollins and Eric Dolphy among her influences.
+Along with her main trio with Yoni Zelnik and Laurent Bataille, she also had a trio with Hélène Labarrière et Éric Groleau, concentrating more on free improvisation.
+She prefers to play jazz standards to original compositions and cites John Coltrane, Wayne Shorter, Sonny Rollins and Eric Dolphy among her influences.